-Participation (including attendance) (10%)
+Participation (including critique and attendance) (10%)

 In order to receive full marks for the Participation component of the final grade, students must arrive punctually, attend class and participate in class discussion.
-Five percent of your participation mark will be deducted for each class missed without a medical or other valid reason.
+Five percent of your class participation grade will be deducted for each class missed without a medical or other valid reason.